betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 [49]: #ref49 "Description of Fly-by-wire"
 [50]: #ref50 "MIT Algebraic Compiler (MAC) Language"
 [51]: #ref51 "A Comprehensive Digital Simulation for the Verification of Apollo Flight Software"
+[52]: #ref52 "MIT and navigating a path to the moon"

 <br>